iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/FISTA Convergence Ultra Simple Proof.md

 ---
 ### **Intro**

-We improve upon the previous proof and make it simpler.
+We improve upon the previous proof of FISTA and make it simpler.
+In fact we make it so simple it's boarderline crazy.
 We assume the following optimization problem:
 $$
 \begin{aligned}